 Dealing with our different web sites was perhaps the most frustrating aspect of our different businesses.
 It seemed almost insane for me to now consider building a web site from scratch, all by myself.

-Well as it turns out I wasn't insane.
+Well as it turns out, I wasn't insane.
 Nor did I have to rely on companies with poor turnaround time and shoddy customer service.
 I could also stay being my own boss, plus I didn't have to do it by myself, blindfolded.
 Site Build It! or as they say, Solo Build It! provided me with all the help, tools, tutorials and support I could possible imagine!

 If you've always been your own boss, or would like to, and are looking for something you can do from home, sharing information, helping others, and even making some money while you're at it, then SBI is your one, true, sensible alternative with a proven track record of success.

 It's also a work program, it doesn't just fall into your lap, but the ability to do what you want, learn new skills and have fun at all the same time while working at home is huge!